alaism/gfx_tekgui_doc/docs/function-en.md

 ```
 </br></br>

-If the function does not exist or an error append, tekfunction will return NULL.</br>
+If the function does not exist or an error happened, tekfunction will return NULL.</br>

 ---
 </br></br><font color="#A0522D">tektext</font color="#A0522D">
 ---
 </br></br>
 This function print a string.</br>
-tektext take in parameter two pixelarray and a string to print.</br>
+tektext takes in parameter two pixelarray and a string to print.</br>
 tektext is define as below :